-Ravi Sachdev has been a director of our Company since September 2008 and has served on the Audit Committee since September 2008 and on the Nominating Corporate Governance Committee since August 2019.
+Ravi Sachdev has served as a director of our Company and as a member of the Audit Committee since September 2008 and as a member of the Nominating/Corporate Governance Committee since August 2019.
 As a Partner of the private equity firm Clayton Dubilier & Rice, LLC since June 2015, Mr. Sachdev focuses on the healthcare sector.
 Earlier, Mr. Sachdev was a Managing Director and Co-Head of Healthcare Services at J.P.
 Morgan from November 2010 and prior to that held the positions of Managing Director at Deutsche Bank Securities, Inc. from January 2009 until November 2010 and Director at Deutsche Bank from January 2007 until January 2009.
 Prior to joining Deutsche Bank in 2006 as a Vice President, Mr. Sachdev served as a Vice President at Peter J. Solomon Company, an investment banking boutique, specializing in mergers and acquisitions in the healthcare sector, from 1998 to 2006.
 Mr. Sachdev possesses knowledge of finance and the financial analytics used to measure business performance.
 His 20 years of professional experience in investment banking and private equity brings to the Board a thorough understanding of the financial issues affecting public companies and greater insights in business valuation together with a practical orientation with respect to acquisitions and integrations.
-Mr. Sachdev also serves on the Board of Directors and the Strategy Committee and Compensation Committee of Covetrus, Inc. (NASDAQ GS: CVET), a global animal-health technology and services company, and the Board of Directors of Agilon Health, Inc., a technology-enabled services platform for the physicians market, and naviHealth, Inc., a technology-enabled services provider in the value-based care sector.
+Mr. Sachdev also serves on the Board of Directors and the Strategy Committee and Compensation Committee of Covetrus, Inc. (NASDAQ GS: CVET), a global animal-health technology and services company, and the Board of Directors of Agilon Health, Inc., a technology-enabled services platform for the physicians' market.

 Thomas H. Schwartz has served as a director of our Company since May 2004 and has served on the Compensation Committee since July 2004.
+Mr. Schwartz currently owns and operates Sumner and Forge Investors, LLC, a real estate investment and property management company.
 With more than twenty years of experience as a Managing Director of Helmsley-Spear, Inc. and twelve years as the owner of his own real estate investment firm, Mr. Schwartz brings to the Board extensive executive level experience in handling operations issues and practical expertise in management.
+Mr. Schwartz's term as a member of our Board of Directors will end at the Annual Meeting, and we thank him for his distinguished service.

-Robert G. Smith has served as a director of our Company since April 2014 and has served on the Compensation Committee since June 2014 and on the Corporate Social Responsibility Committee, as its Chair, since August 2019.
+Robert Smith has served as a director of our Company since April 2014 and has served on the Compensation Committee since June 2014 and on the Corporate Social Responsibility Committee, as its Chair, since August 2019.
 Mr. Smith formerly served on the Nominating/Corporate Governance Committee from June 2014 to July 2019, when he became a member of the Corporate Social Responsibility Committee.
-Mr. Smith is the Chief Executive Officer of Phluid Project, a part retail concept, part experiential platform, completely gender neutral, which he founded in 2018.
+Mr. Smith is the Chief Executive Officer of Phluid Project and GET Phluid, which he founded in 2018.
 Prior to Phluid Project and his former positions with Haddad Brands and Victoria's Secret Direct, Mr. Smith held various senior merchandising positions at Macy's Inc. between 1998 and 2010, beginning with Vice President, Merchandise Manager, Macy's West and culminating with Executive Vice President, Merchandising for Juniors, Kids, Intimate Apparel, Dresses, Suits, Coats and Swimwear.
 Earlier, Mr. Smith was a Merchandiser for XOXO Apparel Company and held various positions with Burdine's Department Stores.
 Mr. Smith possesses nearly 30 years of business experience in the fashion industry and has extensive executive level expertise in merchandising.
 His experience in this area further enhances the Board's depth of understanding of the industry.